Alexander-Gabor/Alexander-Gabor/README.md

 A glimpse of what I'm about:
 - 💻 Learning something new at the moment most likely
-- 🌱 I’m currently learning TypeScript, Native, & staying up to date with React
+- 🌱 I’m currently diving deep in TypeScript, Native, & staying up to date with React
 - 🌈 I'm passionate about combining my artistic inclinations into code
 - 👓 Check out my portfolio: https://alexandergabor.netlify.app/
 - 📫 How to reach me: Linkedin, email, or my #